888Lucy888/WebFinalProject/README.md

 should be able to view their photos, bio, and birthday.
 Along with any public info they may have.

-The user will then be able to then send a match and await for a response.
+The user will then be able to send a match and await for a response.